 Legal Services Corporation (LSC)

-Congress and the LSC should improve and strengthen LSC services by:
+Congress and the Legal Services Corporation (LSC) should improve and strengthen LSC services.
+This includes:

 - establishing a national clearinghouse for legal services;

-- developing and maintaining state and national support and training centers;
+- developing and maintaining state and federal support and training centers;

-- ensuring that there are no LSC restrictions on receiving attorneys’ fees;
+- ensuring that LSC is not restricted from receiving attorneys’ fees;

-- removing restrictions on lobbying for indigent clients’ rights and bringing class action suits, as well as restrictions on the types of low-income clients who can receive assistance, the types of issues LSC lawyers can address, and the use of private funds for providing legal assistance;
+- removing restrictions on lobbying for indigent clients’ rights, bringing class action suits, the types of low-income clients who can receive assistance, the types of issues LSC lawyers can address, and the use of private funds for providing legal assistance;

 - ensuring a fair, competitive bidding process for grants;